-QUICK UPDATES: BOARD STATEWIDE VISITS, RUO LAWSUIT STATUS, AND BARGAINING IMPASSE MCO Executive Board members members.
-All other items tentatively agreed
+QUICK UPDATES: BOARD STATEWIDE VISITS, RUO LAWSUIT STATUS, AND BARGAINING IMPASSE

 MCO Executive Board members are traveling the state to speak with members and answer questions about the contract and civil service rule changes.

 Staff members toured facilities last month to gather questions, which were provided to the Board.
 You can also ask a question at your chapter's meeting.